-Substances are defined as carcinogenic if they, after inhalation, ingestion, dermal application or injection, induce tumours (benign or malignant) or increase their incidence, malignancy or shorten the time before tumour occurrence (ECHA 2017).
+Substances are defined as carcinogenic if, after inhalation, ingestion, dermal application or injection, they induce or increase the incidence of tumours, induce malignancy or shorten the time before tumour occurrence (ECHA 2017).

-Carcinogens are often differentiated as "genotoxic carcinogens" (DNA reactive substances) for which the most plausible mode of carcinogenic action includes the consequences of genotoxic effects (i.e. point mutation and structural chromosomal aberrations) and "non-genotoxic carcinogens" (NGC), or non-DNA reactive substances that are carcinogenic due to mechanisms other than direct interactions with DNA (ECHA, 2017).
+Carcinogens are often differentiated as "genotoxic carcinogens" (DNA-reactive substances), for which the most plausible mode of carcinogenic action is via genotoxic effects (i.e. point mutations and structural chromosomal aberrations), and "non-genotoxic carcinogens", or non-DNA reactive substances that are carcinogenic due to mechanisms other than direct interactions with DNA (ECHA 2017).